Aliens Infestation

 Aliens: Infestation is a 2011 Metroidvania video game developed by WayForward Technologies and published by Sega for the Nintendo DS handheld console.
 It is a tie-in to the Alien franchise.
 The cover art as well as the character designs and avatars were drawn by comic book artist Chris Bachalo.

 The game received generally positive reviews, with many calling it a successful callback to the original Alien series and an improvement over the previous games, with particular praise towards the atmosphere, graphics and art design.

 Gameplay

 Gameplay of Aliens: Infestation is comparable to the Metroid video games, where players are encouraged to search and backtrack for weapons, upgrades, and keys.
 The player controls one of a party of four marines and explores the U.S.S.
 Sulaco as well as LV-426 and Phobos in order to investigate the Union of Progressive Peoples (UPP) and Weyland-Yutani's involvement in Xenomorph development.
 The game incorporates a permadeath mechanic.
 If a marine falls in battle, another in the party will take their place.
 The player loses if the entire party is wiped out.
-Fallen characters can be replaced with any of fifteen displaced marines found throughout the game, each with their own unique dialog.
+Fallen characters can be replaced with any of fifteen displaced marines found throughout the game, each with their own unique dialogue.